e-h-dev/country-hotel/README.md

 # About

 Country Hotel is a fictional, family run hotel company.
 The company owns a hotel in the heart of the British countryside.
 As a small family run business, the publicity of the company had been only via other media outlets, social media, local phone books and the like.
-The family have decided, to expand the business, by creating their own website to publicise and promote their hot and services.
+The family have decided, to expand the business, by creating their own website to publicise and promote their hotel and services.
 The decision was to create their own front-end website.

 ## User Experience (UX)